 A few of my own thoughts on Antarctica’s signature ride…

-On the “wild” version of the ride, guests waddle along with Puck as he makes his way to the waterside, a cute moment enhanced by strong cold winds blowing through the air.
+On the “wild” version of the ride, Guests waddle along with Puck as he makes his way to the waterside, a cute moment enhanced by strong cold winds blowing through the air.
 But it’s only a transitional moment as riders quickly find themselves at the heart of the attraction, ultimately boiling itself down to a motion simulator.
-Free roaming trackless ride vehicles lock into place in the room, side-by-side, reducing their functionality to mere bouncing benches.
-It’s an entertaining journey as Puck evades his foes, but such a high-tech ride system demands more - and so do its passengers.
-Ultimately the finale reveal of the real penguins in their habitat is the most impressive piece of the attraction, leaving the ride to simply feel like a method of transportation with a few added visuals, rather than a groundbreaking feat of engineering.
-It’s Orlando’s first attraction to feature trackless technology and while enjoyable and entertaining, the underuse of these impressive vehicles is also underwhelming for those who expect more of the ride that SeaWorld has hyped for more than a year.
+Free-roaming trackless ride vehicles lock into place in the room, side-by-side, reducing their functionality to mere bouncing benches.
+It’s an entertaining journey as Puck evades his foes, but such a high-tech ride system demands more – and so do its passengers.
+Ultimately the finale reveals of the real penguins in their habitat is the most impressive piece of the attraction, leaving the ride to feel like a method of transportation with a few added visuals rather than a groundbreaking feat of engineering.
+It’s Orlando’s first attraction to feature trackless technology.
+While enjoyable and entertaining, the underuse of these impressive vehicles is underwhelming for those who expect more of the ride that SeaWorld has hyped for more than a year.

-The “coolest” feature of the attraction is one that can never come across via a video or pictures, only by experiencing in person.
+The “coolest” feature of the attraction can never come across via a video or pictures, only by experiencing in person.
 Guests go through an acclimation process to prepare for the freezing temperatures found in the penguin colony.
-At various stages throughout the queue, pre-shows, and ride, SeaWorld lowers temperature and humidity, ultimately as low as 30 degrees when reaching the penguin habitat.
-It’s quite welcome on a hot summer day, but guests wearing shorts won’t want to spend a lot of time in that literally freezing environment.
+SeaWorld lowers temperature and humidity at various stages throughout the queue, pre-show, and ride, ultimately as low as 30 degrees when reaching the penguin habitat.
+It’s quite welcome on a hot summer day, but Guests wearing shorts won’t want to spend a lot of time in that literally freezing environment.

 Antarctica Penguin Habitat

-A three-level viewing area with floor-to-ceiling windows enables guests to witness the impressive at the underwater action of these “flightless” birds in the nearly 170,000-gallon saltwater, 16-foot deep, 40-degree pool.
+A three-level viewing area with floor-to-ceiling windows enables Guests to witness the impressive underwater action of these “flightless” birds in the nearly 170,000-gallon saltwater, 16-foot deep, 40-degree pool.
 The underwater viewing area is definitely a new highlight of the exhibit.

 Expedition Café and South Pole Beverages

-The Expedition Café offers an unusual mix of American, Asian and Italian cuisines - the three major signatories of the Antarctic Treaty in a mess hall setting.
+The Expedition Café offers an unusual mix of American, Asian and Italian cuisines – the three major signatories of the Antarctic Treaty in a mess hall setting.
 Menus feature a mix of cooked-to-order food and quick-serve options.
-Guests simply walk up to each station, or at their leisure, and pay on the way out.
+Guests walk up to each station or at their leisure and pay on the way out.
 And the food is pretty good too, at quite reasonable prices.
 It’s a convenient way to grab some quick eats amidst a unique environment.